kaushik552k/morr-assignment/my-app/README.md

 All the images are stored in the assests folder which is in components folder.
 Package.json file consist of all the pakages which is used in this project.

+## How did you decide on the technical and architectural choices used as part of your solution?
+Firstly, I thought of making header and footer part as it is used in all components.
+Then, I moved on to the movies and series component as this was the major part of the project.
+Their styling was almost same so created one of them perfectly and then copied to another one.
+I created the Home page.
+Then finally, I started fetching json objects in movies and series component accordingly